Russian School of Private Law: Academic staff

 Pavel V. Krasheninnikov, Dmitry V. Dozhdev, Anton V. Asoskov.
 Among 40 members of permanent academic staff there are 12 Doctors and 21 Candidates of Legal Sciences.

 Graduates

 More than 100 graduates of the school pursued their academic career and received the Candidate of Legal Sciences degree (an equivalent to Ph.D. in law degree).

-Six graduates (Sergey V. Sarbash, Olga A. Kuznetsova, Marina A. Rozhkova, Artem G. Karapetov, Svetlana A. Tsvetkova, Anton V. Asoskov) successfully defended their doctoral dissertations and received the Doctor of Legal Sciences degree.
+Many graduates of the school work in the judiciary.